learn-co-curriculum/dsc-pca-and-pipelines-v2-1/README.md

 Create your baseline model *in a pipeline setting*.
 In the pipeline:

 - Your first step will be to scale your features down to the number of features that ensure you keep just 80% of your explained variance (which we saw before)
-- Your second step will be the building a basic logistic regression model
+- Your second step will be to build a basic logistic regression model

-Make sure to fit the model using the training set, and test the result by obtaining the accuracy using the test set.
+Make sure to fit the model using the training set and test the result by obtaining the accuracy using the test set.
 Set the `random_state` to 123.

 ```python